novitai/LiPow-Firmware/notes.md

 When testing, remember to connect VBATT and 4S

 Overcharging likely happening because voltage/current sensing reads zero.
 This is being read directly from the regulator IC.

+Idea: Read status byte for debugging (only 1 bit currently used)

+Use serial debug statements to report charge strategy

+# Regulator notes

+PROCHOT is for warning the host system when certain current/voltage thresholds are exceeded

 # Test results